-There are a number of informative services, both offered directly through the military and indirectly through civilian organizations, that provide creative solutions to managing money.
+There are a number of informative services, offered directly through the military, as well as indirectly through civilian organizations, that provide creative solutions to managing money.

 Finance Office: Each installation offers active duty service members and their dependents financial counseling.
 Financial counseling is often a mandatory step for service members preparing for marriage, but it is not reserved solely for those tying the knot.
 A financial counselor or manager is available for single and married service members to help devise a budgeting plan, savings plan, or the current need.
 Receiving an education on finances here is the beginning for relief of financial strain.